mdraminski/CytoMeth/README.md

 ```bash
 docker run -it cytometh /bin/bash
 ```
 Notice all data that you download or create (e.g. results) within the docker session is available until its shut down.
-Therefore it is highly recomennded to share the folder between the docker and the host system (for data and results transfer).
+Therefore it is highly recommended to share the folder between the docker and the host system (for data and results transfer).
 To run the docker that shares the folder between host system and the docker it is needed to specify it right after '-v' parameter e.g. to share Desktop folder in your home folder run the command below:
 ```bash
 docker run -it -v ~/Desktop:/Desktop cytometh /bin/bash
 ```